 In order to enroll in Advanced Core Curriculum, students must apply for and be accepted into Advanced Candidacy in the MSC program.
-The Advanced Candidacy application should be completed by March 15th for summer admittance, June 15th for fall admittance, and October 15th for spring admittance.
+The Advanced Candidacy application should be completed by March 15th.

 Applications are available from the MSC Program Coordinator's office and from the Academic Program Assistant for Graduate Studies.
 To qualify for Advanced Candidacy, a student must: